An Alexandrov-Fenchel-type inequality in hyperbolic space with an application to a Penrose inequality: Introduction

 As remarked above, the rigidity statement requires a separate argument and is based on results in a recent preprint by Huang and Wu \cite{HW1}.

+This paper is organized as follows.
+In Section \ref{masstype} we recall the definitions and main properties of mass-type invariants for asymptotically locally hyperbolic manifolds.
+The proofs of Theorems \ref{main} and \ref{main2}, which use the material on the inverse mean curvature flow discussed in Section \ref{imcfsec} and in Appendix \ref{refined}, are presented in Section \ref{proofmain}.
+We observe that the Penrose inequality (\ref{pineq}) admits a natural generalization to the case in which the geometry at infinity is asymptotically {\em locally} hyperbolic.
+In Appendix \ref{alhcaseap} we indicate how the arguments leading to the proofs of Theorems \ref{main} and \ref{main2} can be adapted to prove a sharp Penrose-type inequality for asymptotically locally hyperbolic graphs, which is described in Theorem \ref{theomain} below.

 {\bf Acknowledgements.} The work leading to this paper started when the authors were visiting IMPA on the occasion of its 2012 Summer Program and they would like to thank Prof. F. Marques for providing a wonderful scientific environment.
-Also, the authors would like to thank Y. Ge, A. Neves, G. Wang and Y. Wei for discussions, C. Xiong for pointing out an error in a previous version and P. K. Hung and M.T.
-Wang for making available the preprint \cite{HW}.
+Also, the authors would like to thank Y. Ge, P. K. Hung, A. Neves, G. Wang, M. T. Wang and Y. Wei for discussions and C. Xiong for pointing out an error in a previous version of this work.
+Finally, we thank the anonymous referees for suggestions that contributed to substantially improve the presentation.